 After trial, on appeal to the three judge panel of the National Labor Relations Board, the Board determined that our client was fired in violation of the National Labor Relations Act, for asking about wages and protective gear.
 The Board ordered that she be given her job back, be paid back pay, and post a public notice regarding their wrongdoing.
 Coverage of that decision is here.
 The Fifth Circuit upheld that decision in December 2024.

-A settlement of $50,000 to an employee who was terminate after she reported safety issues.
+A settlement of $50,000 to an employee who was terminated after she reported safety issues.

 Unpaid Wages and Failure to Pay Overtime